Quantitative-Finance-Lab/Controlled-growth-process/README.md

 $$c= \sqrt{2\left[1-\frac{(1+b)^{\alpha_{\mathrm{emp}}}}{1+r/\lambda}\right]}.$$

 In this study, \(c\) is interpreted as a measure of text cohesion.
-A larger value of \(c\) indicates a stronger interaction among the words constituting the policy transcript under the assumptions of the CGP framework.
+A larger value of $c$ indicates a stronger interaction among the words constituting the policy transcript under the assumptions of the CGP framework.

 <p align="center">
   <img src="README_image/cgp_calibration.png" width="750">